 Prevent Immediate Statements

 With this in mind, do not make a statement or allow an adjuster to record your conversation without an attorney present.
-We can help you craft your statement while preserving your right to comprehensive compensation.
+We can help you craft your statement and better preserve your right to comprehensive compensation.

 Defend Your Medical Records